rstefan1/bimodal-multicast/README.md

  - [x] add and remove peers via protocol
  - [x] synchronize all types of messages (bool, string, int, complex structs, etc.)

+## Roadmap to v0.3
+ - [ ] Refactor
+ - [ ] Documentation

+## Roadmap to v1.0
+ - [ ] Circular buffer
+ - [ ] Publisher - subscriber pattern
+ - [ ] Validate performance, scalability and data consistency
+ - [ ] Performance optimizations

 ## Contributing

-We welcome all contributions in the form of new issues for feature requests, bugs or even pull requests.
+I welcome all contributions in the form of new issues for feature requests, bugs or even pull requests.

 ## License